Comprehensive Notes on Andrew Ng’s Machine Learning Course

 P85 Error analysis

-Group the misclassifies in corss validation set based on common traits/features.
+Group the misclassifies in cross validation set based on common traits/features.

 These groups are not mutually exclusive.